Heavenly Ever After: Cast and characters

 The Heaven employee who first talks with Hae-sook in the entry interview but is surprised when she asks to be 80 years old in Heaven.

 Production

 Development

 The series is written by Lee Nam-kyu and Kim Su-jin, who both wrote The Light in Your Eyes (2019), and directed by Kim Sok-yun, who helmed The Light in Your Eyes (2019) and Behind Your Touch (2023).
-Studio Pheonix and SLL managed the production.
+Studio Phoenix and SLL managed the production.

 Casting

 In January 2024, Kim Hye-ja confirmed to appear as the lead actress.
 In May 2024, it was reported that Han Ji-min, Lee Jung-eun, Son Suk-ku, and Ryu Deok-hwan were cast and positively reviewing the offer.

 Filming

 Principal photography began in May 2024.

 Release

 In December 2024, JTBC unveiled Heavenly Ever After as one of the dramas to be released in the first half of 2025.
 Two months later, it was reported that the series would air in April 2025.
 In March 2025, it was confirmed to be broadcast on a Saturday and Sunday timeslot at 22:30 (KST).
 It will also be available for streaming on Netflix in selected regions.